DADA: Dialect Adaptation via Dynamic Aggregation of Linguistic Rules: Multi-Task Dialect Adaptation

 It is surprising to note that although single Adapter Tuning with \MTAAVE{} demonstrates improvements in 4 out of 7 tasks, the overall average performance is even inferior to that of the SAE baseline.
 In contrast, \oursShort{} consistently outperforms both the SAE baseline and Adapter Tuning across all evaluated tasks, resulting in an overall improvement of 1.80/1.92 points on the \AAVE{} GLUE benchmark, respectively.
 Specifically, on the relatively large datasets, \oursShort{} achieves a notable accuracy improvement of 2.0\%/1.0\% on MNLI-mm, 0.9\%/1.2\% on QNLI, and 1.5\%/0.9\% on QQP when compared to the SAE Baseline and Adapter Tuning, respectively.
 These results demonstrate that our proposed approach, \oursShort{}, is not limited to single-task applications but can be easily scaled up to accommodate various tasks for use with the increasingly common multi-task instruction-tuning setup using in popular large-scale industrial systems ~\citep{ouyang2022training, chatgpt, anil2023palm, openai2023gpt4}.

-In Table \ref{tab:multi_task_results}, we also present the results obtained with ChatGPT \cite{chatgpt}.
-Due to budget constraints, we were only able to evaluate 500 examples from the development set of each task.
+In Table \ref{tab:multi_task_results}, we also present the results obtained with ChatGPT\footnote{Engine: gpt-3.5-turbo.
+We conducted our ChatGPT experiments on May 16, 2023.} \cite{chatgpt}.
+Due to budget constraints, we were only able to evaluate randomly sampled 500 examples from the development set of each task.
 However, even with this limited evaluation, we can still gain insights that ChatGPT performs significantly worse than the \SAE{} FLAN-T5 Base model on 5 out of 7 tasks.
 This emphasizes that merely scaling up the model is inadequate for tackling the challenge of dialect disparities.
 These limitations persist even in the context of large language models.
 Inspired by "\emph{expert}" prompts \cite{ProgramSynthesis2021, shi2022language}, we incorporate a "\texttt{Native Speaker}" Prompt for ChatGPT:

 \texttt{``You are a native [DIALECT\_NAME] English speaker, and here is your task:"}